 Equipment Use During the Summer and Study Abroad Programs

-Use of program equipment for independent studies or college-funded travel is limited, due to our high insurance deductible and the oversight demands such projects place upon individual faculty members.
-Any Media Arts and Culture major applying for travel grants or summer research that may necessitate equipment access will need to begin consultation with program faculty and staff at the application stage of the process.
+Use of department equipment for independent studies or college-funded travel is limited, due to our high insurance deductible and the oversight demands such projects place upon individual faculty members.
+Any Media Arts and Culture major applying for travel grants or summer research that may necessitate equipment access will need to begin consultation with department faculty and staff at the application stage of the process.

 Truman Van Dyke co.